glglak/logs-of-a-thinking-machine/src/data/blog/if-humans-had-logs.md

 Maybe love is a poorly scoped function.
 Maybe sadness is a misconfigured CRON job.

 Logs of a thinking machine.
-That’s all we are.
+That's all we are.
 Maybe anger is a CPU spike that eventually throttles.
 Joy might be a clean deploy that lasts until the next bug.
 We collect the logs, yet rarely read them.